Linda's Lunacy

 Now…. to answer the question that I get asked about a hundred times a day……….What’s For Dinner?

-Saturday – quick & easy- Pizza
+Saturday – quick & easy- Leftovers

-Sunday – soup & sandwich day -Church Picnic!
+Sunday – soup & sandwich day – Pizza

-Tuesday – pizza/pasta – Skillet Spaghetti, broccoli
+Tuesday – pizza/pasta – Skillet spaghetti, broccoli

 Wednesday – Taco Night- Beef Tacos with all the fixin’s